Dual Diagnosis Treatment Washington, NC

 Pamlico Child And Family Therapy Pl - 26.5 miles from Washington, NC

-Pamlico Child And Family Therapy Pl is a dual-diagnosis treatment center in Bayboro, North Carolina that provides treatment for substance use and mental health disorders that include bipolar disorder as well as eating disorders.
+Pamlico Child And Family Therapy Pl is a dual-diagnosis treatment center in Bayboro, North Carolina that provides treatment services for drug and alcohol addiction and mental health disorders that include major depressive disorder as well as paranoid personality disorder.

 Address: 13814 NC Highway 55, Bayboro, NC 28515 in Pamlico County